rube-de/rofl-paymaster/contracts/docs/design.md

 - Authorized chains and vaults: only allowed if chain is enabled and source vault is authorized.
 - Replay protection: `processedPayments[paymentId]` prevents double distribution.
 - Distribution limits: per-tx and daily caps with daily reset.
-- Pausable and upgradeable (UUPS): owner/operator policy controls and safe upgrades.
+- Pausable and upgradeable (UUPS): owner-controlled admin and safe upgrades.

 ## 7. Contract APIs